benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 `RAPIDS <https://rapids.ai/>`_ is a suite of libraries to execute end-to-end data science and analytics pipelines on GPUs.
 RAPIDS utilizes NVIDIA CUDA primitives for low-level compute optimization through user-friendly Python interfaces.

-A general overview of the RAPIDS libraries available at OLCF is given next.
+An overview of the RAPIDS libraries available at OLCF is given next.
 A more detailed explanation of each library, capabilities and APIs is available in the `official RAPIDS documentation <https://docs.rapids.ai/api>`_.

 cuDF
 ----